 The Regulatory Boundary: Part 135 vs. Part 295

 To understand the true mechanics of private charter, one must first look at the legal boundary separating operational execution from transactional brokerage.
 Direct air carriers operate under 14 CFR Part 135, which governs commuter and on-demand operations.
 This framework enforces uncompromising standards for pilot training, aircraft maintenance, and operational control.
 In contrast, charter brokers operate under 14 CFR Part 295, acting as indirect air carriers.
 Under Part 295, brokers are strictly prohibited from assuming operational control of the aircraft.
 This regulatory separation is a vital shield for the consumer: by utilizing a qualified broker, the principal passenger avoids the massive operational liabilities, crew management headaches, and FAA oversight that direct aircraft owners face, while still commanding a bespoke fleet of high-performance machinery.
-Utilizing a vetted platform like [AFFILIATE:villiersjets:general:comparison-card] allows clients to review these operating certificates transparently before booking.
+Utilizing a vetted platform like Villiers Jets allows clients to review these operating certificates transparently before booking.

 Fleet Liquidity and the Empty Leg Pricing Algorithm